- About Us

 Udall Center-IE Fellows Program

-The Udall Center for Studies in Public Policy at The University of Arizona offers the Udall Center Fellows Program for faculty members and researchers to engage in research on any topic related to public policy.
-Fellows will be affiliated with the Udall Center and with the Institute of the Environment.
-Since the program’s inception in 1990, the Center has hosted 131 fellows representing 40 departments or academic units at the UA.
+The Udall Center for Studies in Public Policy at the University of Arizona invites applications for its Udall Center Fellows Program for 2014-2015.
+Fellows will be affiliated with the Udall Center and with the Institute of the Environment (IE), and will study an aspect of science and public policy.
+Since the program's inception in 1990, the Center has hosted 131 fellows representing 40 departments or academic units at the UA.
 IE has supported 31 of those Fellows from 20 units.

 The science and policy component of the competition will be open to faculty members in the physical, biological, and social sciences who wish to broaden their understanding of the public policy dimensions of global change.